-We were "doing" the sheep, beef and arable mixed farm system on the 375 acres when the headage and acreage based support system came to an end in 2005.
+We were running a mixed farm on the 375 acres when the headage and acreage based support system came to an end in 2005.
 This System has a lot going for it in terms of ground fertility and parasite reduction through cross grazing, but there are the capital inefficiencies associated with doing three enterprises coupled with the " jack of all trades master of none" that this business strategy inevitably produces on a relatively small scale family farm.
 We decided to specialize in sheep with reduced capital costs and the possibility of being a "master" of one production sector.
-Sheep were our natural inclination and this combined with the perceived natural international competitive advantage, that we thought this sector has over the beef industry, made it a natural choice.
+Sheep was our natural inclination and this combined with the perceived natural international competitive advantage, that we thought this sector has over the beef industry, made it a natural choice.

 We soon started to improve the quality of our record keeping.
 We were using a paper based system around this time with mixed mating, buying in different rams for each age group and culling out those individuals that gave problems at lambing time or had general health issues, such as bad feet.
 The absence of any cattle freed up a substantial shed which was converted into a lambing shed based on a TMR ( total mixed ration) feeding system and a highly efficiency design, knowing that this would be a significant asset in both the production as well as the breeding of sheep.

 In 2009 when compulsory Electronic identification was on the horizon we took the plunge to start to computer records for each individual sheep in the flock, and single sire mate, so the parentage of each animal would be known in time.
 This was no small undertaking with a 1000 breeding ewes.
 After having evaluated various software packages in the preceding years, I found Border Software and their FarmIT 3000 program.
 There was a can do attitude which seemed to be lacking in the other software providers and a certain level of confidence, which gave us the assurance that my efforts to start a fully fledged breeding program could be met by effective data capture and analysis system.